 This is the perfect time to reconnect with people you have lost touch with.
 Say hi, go out for coffee and rebuild that relationship.
 Now is the perfect time to send a message to your college roommate, or the person you used to be close to in high school.

 If your last relationship wasn’t particularly healthy, this is yet more important.

 Establish your own circle of friends.
 People who will be there for you no matter what happens in your relationship.

 4| Get in shape

-Got to the gym, start working out.
-You’re find yourself more confident and possibly even more assertive in enforcing your boundaries.
+Go to the gym, start working out, you’ll find yourself more confident and possibly even more assertive in enforcing your boundaries.

 5| Enjoy it

-You’re single, this is your chance to do everything you wanted to do without anyone holding you back or trying to talk you out of it.
+You’re single, this is your chance to do everything you wanted to do with no one holding you back or trying to talk you out of it.

 Travel, take a dance class or learn to cook.
 Being single is the perfect time to travel, you don’t even need to worry about coordinating schedules.
 You just have to find a time that works for you and go for it.